 With a growing number of world-class breweries, beer lovers have plenty of reasons to visit these breweries in The Catskills.

 After a long hike through Catskill Mountains, there’s nothing quite like sitting down and enjoying a refreshing cold beer.
-Whether you prefer a crisp lager, a hoppy IPA, or a rich and malty stout, there’s a beer out there that’s sure to hit the spot after a day of hiking.
+These days, when it comes to beer, ale and stout, the region is no slouch either.
+Whether you prefer a crisp lager, a hoppy IPA, or a rich and malty stout, there’s a beer out there that’s sure to hit the spot after a hard day’s hike.

 For many hikers, a post-hike beer is more than just a cold drink.
 It’s a celebration of all the hard work and effort that went into reaching the summit, a chance to relax and unwind, and an opportunity to socialize with fellow hikers and friends.